Tim Wallace

-Timothy Todd Wallace (born August 6, 1984) is an American professional ice hockey center and ice hockey coach.
-He is currently signed to National Ice Hockey League (NIHL) side Milton Keynes Lightning as Player/Coach and Director of Hockey Development.
+Timothy Todd Wallace (born August 6, 1984) is an American professional ice hockey center and ice hockey coach, who is currently the head coach and general manager of Elite Ice Hockey League (EIHL) side Fife Flyers.

+Before that, he was most recently the head coach of Milton Keynes Lightning in the National Ice Hockey League (NIHL).

 Between May 2019 and January 2022, Wallace was head coach of UK EIHL side Nottingham Panthers.
-Wallace also previously served as joint Player/Coach between 2018–19 for fellow English club Milton Keynes Lightning, alongside Ryan Lannon.
+Wallace also previously served as joint Player/Coach between 2018 and 2019 for fellow English club Milton Keynes Lightning, alongside Ryan Lannon.

 Before starting his professional career, Wallace played four seasons with the University of Notre Dame of the CCHA.
 A product of the U.S. National Team Developmental Program, he was a member of gold-medal teams at both the 2002 Under-18 World Championships and the Under-17 World Challenge in 2001.

 Playing career

 As a youth, Wallace played in the 1998 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Alaska.